danieloliveira-psi/Data-Analytics-Project-AB-Test-Analysis/README.md

 ## Main Goal

-This project aims at performing a A/B test regarding a hypotetic webpage, comparing an update of the page to the previous version.
+This project aims at performing a A/B test regarding a hypothetical webpage, comparing an update of the page to the previous version.

 ## What was used